Rugby union in Estonia: Soviet period

+In 1940, the Baltic states were occupied by the Soviet Union.
 In 1949, rugby union was forbidden in the USSR during the "fight against the cosmopolitanism".
 The competitions were resumed in 1957, and the Soviet Championship in 1966.
 In 1975 the Soviet national team played their first match.

 Estonia had its own rugby team in the USSR, but it was not treated as a proper national side.

-Post independence
+Post restoration of independence

-The current stadium used by the national team is Viimsi Staadion on generous loan from NordWest Kinnisvara OÜ.
+Stadium used by the national team has been the Viimsi Stadium on loan from NordWest Kinnisvara OÜ.

 For a number of years, the Estonian Rugby Federation controlled the game in a federation of one, the "Tigers" based in Tallinn.

 Rugby league in Estonia has attempted to make aggressive inroads since the mid-2000s, and took over the one team rugby federation.
 As a result, 70% of Tallinn's players left, and set up their own rugby union team, the Sharks.

 Tallinn hosts to a fair number of touring sides.